cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 Our task is to deploy these services to the IBM Cloud using the command-line interface (CLI) tools provided.

 ## B. Loading the IBM Cloud Container Registry
-The IBM Cloud Container Registry allows you to store images in your private registry.
+The IBM Cloud Container Registry allows you to store Docker images in the IBM Cloud private registry rather than the public Docker Hub.
 See https://cloud.ibm.com/kubernetes/registry/main/start for the WebUI.
 We will be storing 3 images created from code available in this git repository.

 <details>